 Germany should end nuclear sharing not only for reasons of international law, but also for political reasons.
-The U.S. nuclear-capable aircraft bombs stationed in Germany are ill-suited for the new targets that have been incorporated into NATO's more flexible "adaptive" target planning since the end of the
+The U.S. nuclear-capable aircraft bombs stationed in Germany are ill-suited for the new targets that have been incorporated into NATO's more flexible "adaptive" target planning since the end of the Cold War.
+In the context of nuclear deterrence, in an emergency, they perform few tasks that could not be performed by the submarine-launched nuclear weapons available to NATO.64

-&lt;sup>64 IALANA Atomzeitalter beenden, 2019 p.
+59 IALANA Atomzeitalter beenden, 2019 p.
 7.